adilkhash/django-trix-editor/README.md

     content = TrixEditorField()
 ```

+## Templates and forms

-Or customize your forms using the widget `TrixEditorWidget`:
+Customize your forms to use the widget `TrixEditorWidget`:

 ```python
 from django import forms